Canop/rhit/README.md

 ```bash
 rhit -d 12/25
 ```
+This shows only Christmas hits, assuming all the hits are from the same year.
 If the log contains several years, you need to precise it, eg `rhit -d 2020/12/25`.
 Symmetrically, you may omit the month if it's not ambiguous: `rhit -d 25`.